rticommunity/rticonnextdds-connector/README.md

 ### License
 With the sole exception of the contents of the "examples" subdirectory, all use of this product is subject to the RTI Software License Agreement included at the top level of this repository.
 Files within the "examples" subdirectory are licensed as marked within the file.

 This software is an experimental ("pre-production") product.
-The Software is provided "as is." with no warranty of any type, including any warranty for fitness for any purpose.
+The Software is provided "as is," with no warranty of any type, including any warranty for fitness for any purpose.
 RTI is under no obligation to maintain or support the software.
 RTI shall not be liable for any incidental or consequential damages arising out of the use or inability to use the software.